 Since the very first iPhone launched back in 2007, Apple has offered a Battery Replacement Program.
 For a small fee, the program exchanges your worn-out battery for a new one.
 Despite Apple offering this service, too few iPhone owners know when to replace their battery, raising the question - how long do iPhone batteries last?

-How Long Do iPhone Batteries Last?
+How Long Does an iPhone Battery Last?

 Although the iPhone has improved dramatically over the years, its battery life has not, mainly because battery technology has not changed very much over the last 50 years.
-Batteries work via a chemical process in order to power your phone.
+Batteries work via a chemical process to power your phone.

 Your phone's charge cycle